bigpig0612/Trip-Service/README.md

 + Each trip requires a matching Tab ON and Tab OFF with the same PAN, CompanyID, and BusID.
 + If any of PAN, CompanyID, or BusID is different, it will be considered as two separate trips.
 + Adds an ON_KNOW status to mark Tab OFFs that couldn't be matched with any Tab ON.
++ Only support 3 stops, which are named Stop1, Stop2 and Stop3

 ## Trip creation logic design